 - Stocks and bonds: Short term holdings (under one year) are taxed based on the income bracket of the individual seller.
 Securities traded on the Istanbul Stock Exchange are exempt if they are held for over one year.

-If you are thinking about investing in Turkish property, it is essential to understand property tax in Turkey for foreigners and residents.
+If you are thinking about buying property in Turkey, it is essential to understand property tax in Turkey for foreigners and residents.
 Turkish property taxes are as follows:

-Crypto is quickly becoming one of the most popular investment options across the globe.
+Crypto is quickly becoming one of the most popular ways to invest across the globe.
 In fact, Turkey ranks as the 15th best nation for crypto attractiveness and adoption according to our Global Intelligence Unit report on cryptocurrency.

 However, as of 2025, the Turkish Government does not have a specific taxation network for cryptocurrencies.
 That being said.
 Generally, crypto transactions in Turkey are seen as capital gains and may be subject to personal or corporate income tax depending on the nature of the transaction.